-- Outside experts were engaged by the Company to evaluate all of the key easyfinancial control processes and make recommendations on industry best practices.
+- Outside experts were engaged by the Company to evaluate all of the key easyfinancial control processes and make recommendations on best practices in the industry.
 All of the opportunities identified by these experts have been addressed. - The Company has developed an internal competence in evaluating and managing credit risk.
-Using leading edge, data-driven modeling and analytical techniques, underwriting and credit adjudication rules were enhanced with the goal of balancing throughput and charge offs to optimize returns. - An industry standard banking platform was implemented to ensure that the loans receivable portfolio could be appropriately managed and information could be securely maintained on a scaleable infrastructure. - In 2014, the Company implemented a proprietary loan application management system to process applications originated in its retail and online channels.
+Using leading-edge, data-driven modeling and analytical techniques, underwriting and credit adjudication rules were enhanced with the goal of balancing throughput and charge offs to optimize returns. - An industry-standard banking platform was implemented in 2011 to ensure that the loans receivable portfolio could be appropriately managed and information could be securely maintained on a scalable infrastructure. - In 2014, the Company implemented a proprietary loan application management system to process applications originated in its retail and online channels.
 This system is supported by a new credit decision engine built in partnership with a global leader in risk management technology solutions and is fully integrated with Company's customer relationship management platform enabling it to more efficiently meet the needs of its growing customer base. - The easyfinancial management team was enhanced through the recruitment of senior managers with broad experience in the financial services and mobile technology industries. - Through a combination of equity offerings, debt offerings and renegotiation of existing lending relationships, the Company secured the necessary capital to fund the expected growth for the near-term.
 The continued successful growth of the easyfinancial portfolio and the strengthened balance sheet should provide for access to further levels of capital in the future at reduced costs.

-Unlike easyhome Leasing, the retail footprint of easyfinancial is not yet mature and requires expansion.
 The Company estimates that its retail footprint for easyfinancial could expand to over 250 locations across Canada.
-The Company is responding to this opportunity by strategically adding new stand-alone locations.
-In addition to providing more convenient access to the customers that wish to transact in a physical retail environment, the critical mass of physical locations will strengthen the Company's financial services brand, establishing easyfinancial as the leader in providing financing solutions to consumers who are looking for an alternative to traditional banks and pay-day lenders.
+Significant progress was made towards this goal in 2015 with the acquisition of 45 retail locations from a payday lender that exited the marketplace.
+Over the next few years, the Company will continue to add incremental locations in select markets as it works towards its goal.
+In addition to providing more convenient access to the customers that wish to transact in a physical retail environment, the critical mass of physical locations will strengthen the Company's financial services brand, establishing easyfinancial as the leader in providing financing solutions to consumers who are looking for an alternative to traditional banks and payday lenders.

-Over the long-term, the Company expects the operating margin of its easyfinancial business unit to exceed 35% (before any allocation of indirect corporate costs, interest and taxes).
+Over the long-term, the Company expects the operating margin of its easyfinancial business unit to exceed 35 % (before any allocation of indirect corporate costs and interest).
 This operating margin, however, will be muted in periods of rapid expansion.
 Additional easyfinancial store openings will provide a drag on margins as the relatively fixed cost base of a new location in the months after opening will be disproportionately large until the consumer loans receivable portfolio for that location has grown to a sufficient size to generate larger revenues.
 The Company will continue to make investments in technology as it develops the required platforms for the new delivery channels.
-Additionally, the Company will make greater investments in marketing and advertising expenditures, particularly in electronic media, that will drive further growth of the portfolio, but will increase the expense load in the periods where such marketing and advertising occurs.